francois-berder/iot-heater/heater_firmware/README.md

 | Not connected to WiFi         | LED flash every 500ms                  |
 | Not connected to base station | LED flash every 3 seconds              |
 | All OK                        | LED ON only if reset button is pressed |

+## Reset button

+If the device is in commissioned mode, pressing the reset button for 10 seconds will reset the device and clear its configuration.
+The device comes up in uncommissioned mode.